 What to do with old £1 coins

-The old £1 coin went out of circulation in October 2017 and has been replaced by a thinner, lighter 12-sided coin.
+The old £1 coin launched in 1983, replacing the old £1 banknote, and went out of circulation in October 2017.
+It has been replaced by a thinner, lighter 12-sided coin.
 The old round coins are no longer legal tender, and shops, restaurants and other retailers aren't accepting them.

 The new coins are more secure and harder to counterfeit thanks to the distinctive 12-sided shape, the combination of two metals (gold and silver), and a hologram.